 Plus, they are tasty when used in jellies, jams, teas, pies, and wine.
 You can use the umbrels (umbrella-shaped) elderberry blossoms for making a delicious fritters.
 And if you don’t use all the berries, they are great food source for the birds.
 Not safe to eat in any quantity raw.

 The most common type of elderberry available to us in the U.S. is the American elderberry (Sambucus canadensis).
 The American elderberry is the wild species often found growing in old fields and meadows.
-It grows 10 to 12 feet tall and wide (so give it space).
+It can grow 10 to 12 feet tall and wide (so give it space).
 It is not invasive, and is hardy in USDA zones 3 to 8.

 The following 4 varieties are American elderberry (Sambucus canadensis).